"Modern Techniques & Tactics - Traditional Respect & Values"

 Sensei Travis Boggs Demonstrating Gyaku Ude Garami 逆腕絡み

-Kenukan-Ryu's 拳友館流 grappling component is a blend of Japanese Ju-Jutsu, Judo, Brazillian Jiu-Jitsu, Catch Wrestling, & Russian Sambo.
-Emphasizing strong fundamentals and positional control, Kenukan-Ryu teaches a balanced curriculum of pins (osae komi waza 押え込技), locks (kansetsu waza 関節技), chokes (shime waza 絞め技), & throws (nage waza 投げ技) - all of which rely on proper leverage & timing, rather than strength.
+Kenukan Academy's 拳友館 grappling training is a blend of Japanese Ju-Jutsu, Judo, Brazillian Jiu-Jitsu, Catch Wrestling, & Russian Sambo.
+Emphasizing strong fundamentals and positional control, Kenukan teaches a balanced curriculum of pins (osae komi waza 押え込技), locks (kansetsu waza 関節技), chokes (shime waza 絞め技), & throws (nage waza 投げ技) - all of which rely on proper leverage & timing, rather than strength.
 Classes are structured in a systematic and progressive manner - starting with stretches, then breakfalls (ukemi 受け身), reflex development drills, pin resistance, technique / combination study, and finally, randori 乱取り (free practice / rolling).
 Although some students choose to compete in state, regional, national, & international competitions, the focus is always on techniques, tactics, & strategies that are effective in real life self-defense situations.

 Kenukan Academy believes in the experiential education philosophy.
 In experimental education, students are given the opportunity to apply their knowledge and skills by making connections to real world applications.
 Infused with the teaching methodology practiced in many medical schools, it believes in the "See one, Do one, Teach one" process of learning.
-This provides the students an opportunity to learn, through competitive resistance, how to fine tune technique, and improve critical decision making skills.
+This teaches students (through competitive resistance) how to fine tune technique and improve critical decision making skills.
 All instructors go through an extensive certification course that improves their ability to effectively transmit the course material in a clear and detailed manner.